Back to DWU AI Articles

 • At least 95% of net proceeds must be used to finance capital costs of the airport facility (IRC § 142).

 • The financed facility must be owned by a governmental unit (IRC § 142(b)(1)(A)).
-This ownership requirement means that even when an airline is the economic user, legal title to the improvements typically remains with the airport or a governmental entity.
+This ownership requirement means that even when an airline is the economic user, legal title to the improvements remains with the airport or a governmental entity in order to satisfy IRC § 142(b)(1)(A); official statements for recent issuances (JFK NTO Series 2024–2025, IAH Series 2024A–B, TUL Series 2025) document this structure.

 Volume Cap Exemption

 Airport exempt facility bonds are exempt from state private activity bond volume cap requirements under IRC § 146(g)(3).
-This is a distinct advantage: airports do not compete with housing, industrial development, or other private activity bond issuers for limited state volume cap allocation.
+This exemption means airports do not compete with housing, industrial development, or other private activity bond issuers for limited state volume cap allocation.

 Alternative Minimum Tax (AMT) Considerations